jordan-yee/figwheel-main-example/README.md

 ### Production Setup

-To create a production JavaScript build:
+To create the production JavaScript build:

     lein build-cljs-prod

-To create a production server build:
+To create the production server build, and package everything in a .jar:

     lein uberjar

 To run the production server jar:

     java -jar <path-to-jar>

+This can be found in ./target/uberjar/figwheel-main-example-<VERSION>-standalone.jar